GlennChiu/GC3DFlipTransitionStyleSegue/README.md

 extern float kGC3DFlipTransitionStyle_iBooks
 ```

 Dept value set like the iBooks (and Podcasts) app.
+This is the default value.

 ### - disableLightEffect